neicnordic/sensitive-data-archive/docs/rfcs/0001-standardize-on-accessionid.md

 * 2026-05-20: converted from ADR-0001 to RFC-0001 per [ADR-0005][adr-0005].
 * 2026-09-02: thread folded into the file per the
   [RFC review loop](README.md#how-to-write-an-rfc); codebase survey refreshed.
+* 2026-09-07 (NeIC SDA-Devs meet-up): agreed to promote this RFC to an ADR recording option 3 — `accessionID` in application code, `stable_id` kept as the column name — and to defer option 5 (drop the column in favour of the reference tables) to the v4.0 schema work.
+Status set to `ready-for-decision`.

 [adr-0005]: ../decisions/0005-introduce-rfcs-as-upstream-exploration-phase.md